stanmaz/BBOalert/README.md

 ### Partnership options

 Let us assume that you play different conventions with different partners.
-The option selector enables you to use certains options only when playing with a given partner.
+The option selector enables you to use certain options only when playing with a given partner.
 Example : you play weak NT with John and standard NT with Joe.
 This affects the NT rebid after the opening in a minor.
-The BBO user id's of your partners can be specified in supplementary fields of the Options record.
+The BBO user-id's of your partners can be specified in supplementary fields of the Options record.
 More than one name is allowed separated by a comma.
 Sample data :

       Option,  1NT 12-14,  John
       ,  1N,   12-14p balanced